-George Floyd protests in NYC turn violent, several arrested
+George Floyd protests in NYC turn violent, dozens arrested

-New York City police arrested multiple demonstrators Thursday after violent protests that followed the death of a man in police custody in Minnesota earlier in the week, according to local reports.
+New York City police arrested dozens of demonstrators Thursday evening after violent protests that followed the death of a man in police custody in Minnesota earlier in the week, according to local reports.

-They had turned out to protest the death of George Floyd, who died after an encounter with Minneapolis police on Monday.
+Demonstrators turned out to protest the death of George Floyd, who died after an encounter with Minneapolis police on Monday.
 Video of the incident went viral and has led to protests around the U.S. -- including incidents of looting in Minneapolis and St. Paul.

+The NYPD told Fox News that multiple officers sustained injuries, including one who was struck in the head with a garbage can and another who was punched in the face.

+Some protesters allegedly spit at officers -- despite mandates to wear a mask in public and practice social distancing in the city hit hardest by the coronavirus pandemic.

 GEORGE FLOYD UNREST IN MINNESOTA: FEDS, LAW ENFORCEMENT CALL FOR CALM, TIME TO INVESTIGATE AMID RIOTS

-Videos out of New York show protesters clashing with police, as well as scenes of more peaceful marching and chanting.

 Some of the protesters hurled bottles at officers, resulting in more than five arrests near Union Square Park, the New York Post reported.
+As the day went on, the number of protesters arrested continued to climb, with local reports ranging from 30 to 40.

+A police spokesperson said the numbers were fluid and did not provide specifics.

+An abundance of videos shared on social media showed protesters clashing with police, as well as scenes of more peaceful marching and chanting.

-In some videos, the crowd can be heard chanting “Black lives matter” or “Hands up, don’t shoot.”
+In some videos, the crowd could be heard chanting “Black lives matter” or “Hands up, don’t shoot.”

+Demonstrations continued as the sun went down, with throngs of people packing the streets in various parts of Manhattan.

-In one video, a police officer holding a camcorder repeatedly tells protesters to “back up” as other officers make an arrest behind him and a swarm of masked, young people surround them.
+In one video, a police officer holding a camcorder repeatedly told protesters to “back up” as other officers made an arrest behind him and a swarm of masked, young people surrounded them.

-Although most of the protesters and police officers can be seen wearing face masks, many in the crowd appeared to flout the city’s social distancing guidelines amid the coronavirus pandemic.
+Although most of the protesters and police officers could be seen wearing face masks, many in the crowd appeared to flout the city’s social-distancing guidelines amid the coronavirus pandemic.

 One Twitter user noted the irony, writing, “very hard to social distance on the steps,” along with a photo that showed a throng of people outside a city building.